These are our favorite reasons to enter the Young Scientist Challenge, but there are plenty more. Read on and be inspired.

 2013 Winner Peyton Robertson became the youngest winner in the history of the Discovery Education 3M Young Scientist Challenge and has since:

-- been featured on The Ellen DeGeneres Show, ABC World News, MSNBC, Fox & Friends, the Huffington Post, TED, NBC News, Wake Up with Al, Mashable, Wired, and others.
+- been honored in the Forbes 30 Under 30 Science Class of 2018 been featured on The Ellen DeGeneres Show, ABC World News, MSNBC, Fox & Friends, the Huffington Post, TED, NBC News, Wake Up with Al, Mashable, Wired, and others.

 - presented at the White House Science Fair at which the President of the United States stated "if you could buy stock in Peyton, do it now!"